golang/lint/README.md

 [a short form](https://developers.google.com/open-source/cla/individual)
 before we can accept your contribution.

-For translate use the package [goi18n] (https://github.com/nicksnyder/go-i18n)
+For translate use the package [goi18n](https://github.com/nicksnyder/go-i18n)

+After lauching golint with the -locale argument: exemple for fr-fr golint -locale fr-fr

 ## Vim